lelesaad/WebApplicationProject/README.md

 ## Features <a name="features"></a>
-* AI Assistant: Ask questions and get personalized recipe suggestions.
+* Simple, user-friendly design.
+* Smart search functionality.
+* Personalized content.
-* Friendly user expirince
+* Multimedia.
-* Easy process to create account
-* Community for foodie lovers in one place
+* User accounts for personalization.
-* Filter Recipies by the category : Breakfast, Dinner, Lunch
+* Admin dashboard.
+* Customization options (e.g., dark mode).

 ## Flow Chart <a name="flow-chart"></a>
 Here is the website Flow chart if you want to take a look